Skip to main content

 Complete an internship.

 An internship is usually considered the first year of your residency program.
-During internship year, you’ll likely rotate across different departments and get a sense for the wide variety of specialties.
+During internship year, you’ll likely rotate across different departments and get a sense of the wide variety of specialties.

 Complete a residency.

 After the internship comes three years of residency.
-During residency you’ll work under a licensed doctor and perform real medical procedures.
-There are two different tracks you can follow in radiology: interventional radiology and diagnostic radiology.
+During your residency, you’ll work under a licensed doctor and perform real medical procedures.
+There are two main tracks you can follow in radiology: diagnostic radiology and interventional radiology.

 According to the American Board of Radiology, interventional radiology “combines competence in imaging, image-guided minimally invasive procedures, and periprocedural patient care to diagnose and treat benign and malignant conditions of the thorax, abdomen, pelvis, and extremities.”
-Diagnostic radiology is more focused on diagnosing and treating disease using x-rays, MRIs, and other imaging.
+Diagnostic radiology is more focused on the diagnosis and treatment of disease using X-rays, MRIs, and other imaging.

 Complete a fellowship.